 ISLE OF SHOALS HARBOR, NEW HAMPSHIRE (1st CD) AND MAINE (1st CD) - The Isle of Shoals Harbor federal navigation project (FNP) is located offshore of Rye, New Hampshire and Kittery, Maine.
 The Isle of Shoals Harbor FNP consists of three stone breakwaters connecting Star Island, Cedar Island, Smuttynose Island, and Malaga Island.
-The proposed project is focused on repairs to the breakwaters between Star Island and Cedar Island, and between Cedar Island and Smuttynose Island.
 Surveys have been completed and initial design and estimates are underway.
-The District expects to award a contract for repairs by the end of Fiscal Year 2021.
+It was determined that due to eelgrass beds, and shallow rocky areas along the three breakwaters that shoreside access would be needed for equipment and stone deliveries.
+Temporary stone ramps will need to be built on each of the four islands.
+Preparation of an EA was determined necessary and is ongoing.
+Once a draft EA is available, USACE will re-engage with island owners on the access requirements for the project.
+Construction is anticipated for April to October 2022.

 JOSIAS RIVER AT PERKINS COVE, OGUNQUIT, MAINE (1st CD) - The District is working on a maintenance dredging project for Ogunquit that would involve removal of about 10,000 cubic yards of material.
-Sampling of the shoals is scheduled to occur in 2020 with evaluation of potential placement locations to follow.
+Sampling of the shoals is scheduled to occur in 2021 with evaluation of potential placement locations to follow.
 As funds become available a project Environmental Assessment (EA) will be developed and coordination with federal, state, and local resource agencies will commence.
 After the EA and all coordination efforts are completed, then dredging of the Josias River federal navigation project can be accomplished during the years that funds are appropriated.

-KENNEBUNK RIVER, KENNEBUNK AND KENNEBUNKPORT (1st CD) - The federal navigation project (FNP) in Kennebunk and Kennebunkport consists of an 8-foot deep channel, 6-foot deep channel and two 6-foot deep anchorages.
+KENNEBUNK RIVER, KENNEBUNK AND KENNEBUNKPORT (1st CD) - The federal navigation project (FNP) in Kennebunk and Kennebunkport consists of an 8-foot-deep channel, 6-foot-deep channel and two 6-foot-deep anchorages.
 Shoaling has reduced some parts of the 8-foot deep entrance channel to unpassable depths making it difficult for vessel traffic to safely traverse the project.
 The District received supplemental funding in FY2019 for \$650,000 to undertake dredging of approximately 20,000 cubic yards of material from the 8-foot entrance channel.
 Environmental coordination supporting the project was completed and a water quality certification permit received in December 2019.
 The government dredge CURRITUCK started dredging operations on Jan.
 3, 2020 and completed maintenance activities on Jan.
 18, 2020.
 The material was placed at the previously used near shore environment off Gooch's Beach in Kennebunk.
 This FNP also consists of stone jetties and wingwalls to the east and west of the channel.
 The jetties and wingwalls received damage during winter Nor'easters in March 2018, triggering the need for repairs.
 The District received supplemental funding in FY2019 for \$2,100,000 to develop contract documents and undertake repairs to these stone structures.
-Design, real estate coordination, and environmental coordination supporting the project are currently ongoing and a contract is expected to be awarded in 2021 with construction likely occurring during the winter of 2021/2022.
+Design, real estate coordination, and environmental coordination supporting the project have been completed and a contract was awarded in July 2021 with construction likely occurring from August 2021 through the winter of 2021/2022.